PeterKottas/DotNetCore.WindowsService/README.md

 ## Important note

 This library was created to enable one to host CONSOLE dot net core applications.
-If you want to host a WEBSITE as a service, you're better of following (Hosting website as windows service)[https://docs.microsoft.com/en-us/aspnet/core/hosting/windows-service]
+If you want to host a WEBSITE as a service, you're better of following https://docs.microsoft.com/en-us/aspnet/core/hosting/windows-service

 ## Installation